wagjo/cfj/cfj3/README.md

 `lein run`

-or `lein uberjar` and than `java -jar cfj3-0.1.0-SNAPSHOT-standalone.jar`
+or `lein uberjar` and then `java -jar cfj3-0.1.0-SNAPSHOT-standalone.jar`

 ## How it is done